litetokens/litetokens-web/README.md

 You can access either version specifically from the `dist/` folder.

-TronWeb is also compatible with frontend frameworks such as Angular, React and Vue.
+LitetokensWeb is also compatible with frontend frameworks such as Angular, React and Vue.

-You can also ship TronWeb in a Chrome extension.
+You can also ship LitetokensWeb in a Chrome extension.

 ## Installation

 ```
-npm install tronweb
+npm install litetokensweb
 ```

 ## Example